henrihapponen/oura-ring-wrapper/README.md

 ## How It Works

-`get-ring-data.py` is a script used to download all the user data the Oura API has to offer (there's tons!).
+Included are four functions for requesting sleep, activity, readiness and bedtime data.
+There are three more functions to create a full dataset, a shortened dataset, and to save any dataset as a CSV file.

-It returns 6 separate CSV files:
+You can get 6 different datasets and convert these to CSV files:
-- `sleep.csv` for all sleep data
+- `sleep.csv` for sleep data
-- `activity.csv` for all activity data
+- `activity.csv` for activity data
-- `readiness.csv` for readiness data (i.e. some recovery indicators and lagged values)
+- `readiness.csv` for readiness data (i.e. some recovery indicators)
 - `bedtime.csv` for bedtime data (ideal bedtimes)
-- `combined.csv` for a combined dataset with sleep, activity, and readiness data (bedtime data left out)
+- `full.csv` for a full, combined dataset with sleep, activity, readiness and bedtime data
-- `short.csv` for a shortened version of the combined dataset (e.g. most score contributors omitted)
+- `short.csv` for a shortened version of the full dataset (e.g. most score contributors omitted)

 To run:
-- Paste your PAT on row 18 where indicated.
+- Paste your PAT on row 17 where indicated.
-- On rows 24 and 25, type in the start and end dates of the period for which you want the data.
+- On rows 21 and 21, type in the start and end dates of the period for which you want to request your data.
-- Run the script and the CSV files are created.
+- Call the functions you want and the data sets are created.

-Enjoy digging into your sleep data!
+Enjoy digging into your sleep data (there's tons)!